P4F/p4f.github.com/_posts/2015-09-21-csaw-online-qual-forensics150.md

     00000220  45 4e 44                                         END
 ```

-By looking at the structure of the bytes, we initially came up with this structure for the data recieved.
+By looking at the structure of the bytes, we initially came up with this structure for the data received.

 ```
     WORD wPacketLength
     WORD wUnknown1
     WORD wMarker1
     WORD wUnknown2
-    DWORD dwUnknown3
+    DWORD dw Unknown 3
     BYTE bPacketData[wPacketLength-12]
 ```